 2 In the Breakpoints window, right-click and choose New Breakpoint>Trace Stop.
-Alternatively, to modify an existing breakpoint, select a breakpoint in the Breakpoin

 Alternatively, to modify an existing breakpoint, select a breakpoint in the Breakpoints window and choose Edit on the context menu.

 - 3 In the Trigger At text box, specify an expression, an absolute address, or a source location.
 Click OK. - 4 When the breakpoint is triggered, the trace data collection stops.